dart-lang/build/docs/travis.md

 In practice, you probably want to add an additional stage before both of these, which runs the dartanalyzer and dartfmt checks.

+**Note:** If you are running out of memory due to large builds, you can use the `--low-resources-mode` option (pass it before the `--`).
+This will remove all file caching which is slower but more reliable in low memory environments.

 ## Complete example

 That might have been a lot to digest, so here is a full example `.travis.yml`